COVID-19 Business Resources

 - Important Federal, State & Other Resources

 Effective June 15, 2021, Contra Costa County has removed local restrictions on business activities.
-In concordance with Beyond the Blueprint, the statewide framework for reopening the economy, color-coded tier systems no longer exist and businesses may return to usual operations, with the exception of mega events.
+In concordance with Beyond the Blueprint, the statewide framework for reopening the economy, color-coded tier systems no longer exist and businesses may return to usual operations.

 For general information on the pandemic and how the City of Concord is responding, please visit the City of Concord COVID-19 Updates page.